programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 `item_tfms`, as the name suggests, are applied to each item before they are assembled into a batch, whereas `batch_tfms` are instead applied to batches of images - in our case 32 images at a time.
 The reason we should use `batch_tfms` when possible, is that they happen on the GPU and as a result are much faster.
 However, if you don't have a GPU available, they still work.

 Now that we have passed some augmentations to our data, we should take a look at what the data looks like.
 Since we are now concerned with the transformations in particular, it will be easier to compare if we look at the same image.
-We can do this by passing the `unique=True` flag to `show_batch()`
+We can do this by passing the `unique=True` flag to `show_batch()`.

 ```python